Verssae/NeuroJIT/README.md

  Data preprocessing and caching

 ╭─ Commands ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ combine-dataset   Combine the baseline and CUF datasets                                                                       │
+│ combine-dataset   Combine the baseline and commit understandability features datasets                                         │
 │ filter-commits    Filter method changes for each commit in the dataset and save methods to cache                              │
-│ prepare-data      ApacheJIT(+bug_date column) dataset                                                                         │
+│ prepare-data      ApacheJIT (bug_date column added) dataset                                                                   │
 │ save-methods      Save the change contexts for commits that modified existing methods                                         │
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯